JMcInerneyLab/groot/readme.md

 ```

 We didn't specify a path, or an extension, so you'll notice Gʀᴏᴏᴛ has added them for us.
+Groot uses directory in your home folder to store its data.
+The directory is hidden by default to avoid bloating your home folder, but you can find out where it is (or change it!) using the `workspace` command.

 Preparing your data
 -------------------